cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-31-consistently-measure-consistency-to-beat-talent.md

 ## Tracking the Progress

 I don't use a habit tracker, spreadsheet, or calendar.
-Instead, I rely on _public exposure_ of my work and automation systems that keep track of my progress.
+Instead, I rely on _public exposure_ of my work and automation systems that keep track of my progress and allow me to visualize it with analytics and data.

+Public exposure gives me a sense of accountability.
+It also raises the quality bar quite a bit because then I know that _other_ people will see my work.
+Nobody wants to look like a fool in public, right?

+Keeping track of my progress helps me see how I'm doing at a glance and make adjustments as needed.
+Also, looking at how the numbers change over time signals progress, makes me feel motivated when I feel progress happening.[^6]

+Automating the tracking process is key.
 For example, I've [automated](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/f5cea42089dad8df514aed0a305dfa98b5dab3f8/.github/workflows/compile-resume-to-pdf.yml) the way I build [my resume](https://www.cesarsotovalero.net/files/CV/cesar-resume.pdf) using $$ \LaTeX $$ and GitHub actions.
 For that, I [created Python scripts](https://github.com/cesarsotovalero/cesarsotovalero.github.io/tree/master/scripts) that scrape my number of subscribers on YouTube, the number of followers on LinkedIn, the number of citations on Google Scholar, etc.
 I even keep track of [the timings](../races.html) for the races I run.